The Pod That Thinks It's a Sub-Ohm Tank

 Most pod systems exist in a narrow performance band: adequate flavor, modest vapor, simple operation.
 They serve beginners and convenience-seekers well but leave experienced vapers wanting more.
 The OXVA ONEO challenges this limitation by cramming sub-ohm tank performance into a buttonless pod format.

-With 40W maximum output and mesh coils running as low as 0.4Ω, the ONEO promises what few pods deliver: genuine direct-lung capability alongside traditional mouth-to-lung vaping.
+With 40W maximum output and mesh coils running as low as 0.4Ω, the ONEO promises what few pods deliver: real direct-lung capability alongside traditional mouth-to-lung vaping.
 The question is whether this hybrid approach delivers or falls into the usual "jack of all trades, master of none" trap.

 After two weeks of daily use across multiple coil resistances, the answer surprised me.